Galactic Empire

 The Galactic Empire, also known simply as the Empire, is a fictional autocracy featured in the Star Wars franchise.
 Introduced in the 1977 film Star Wars, it is the main antagonistic faction of the original trilogy, which also includes The Empire Strikes Back (1980) and Return of the Jedi (1983).

-An oppressive dictatorship with a complicated bureaucracy, the Galactic Empire seeks the rule and social control of every planet and civilization within the galaxy, based on anthropocentrism, nationalisation, state terrorism, power projection, and threat of lethal force.
+The Galactic Empire is portrayed as an anthropocentric, (Note: In the Star Wars universe, not all people are humans.) imperialist, and bureaucratic dictatorship which seeks absolute rule and social control over every planet and civilization within the Star Wars galaxy ("the Galaxy").
+The Empire pursues these goals by various means, including intimidation, coercion, expropriation, power projection, state terrorism, ethnic cleansing, and genocide.

-The Galactic Empire's rise was not a violent takeover by force, but rather a consolidating unprecedented and unchecked power in the Chancellor via a calculated Gleichschaltung-like dismantling of the galaxy's most powerful institutions by undermining the public's faith in these institutions, rewriting constitutional foundations, controlling the Jedi Council, weakening the Galactic Senate, court packing the Supreme Court and the appointment of loyal Governors.
-At its peak, the Galactic Empire sprawls over much of the known Star Wars galaxy, which consists of millions of habitable star systems and billions more fringe colonies, shipyards, fortress worlds, and outer territories.
-The Empire's origins are depicted in the prequel film Revenge of the Sith (2005), where it replaces the Galactic Republic at the end of the Clone Wars orchestrated by the Republic's Supreme Chancellor, Palpatine.
-Palpatine is also secretly the Sith Lord Darth Sidious, who masterminds the war to destroy the Jedi and restore the Sith to power.
+The Galactic Empire's rise was not the result of a revolution or coup, but rather the culmination of gradual erosion of galactic institutions through the end of the Clone Wars, when Palpatine, the Supreme Chancellor of the Galactic Republic, launched a self-coup.
+At its peak, the Galactic Empire sprawls over much of the Galaxy, which consists of millions of planetary systems and billions more fringe colonies, shipyards, fortress worlds, and outer territories.

-Palpatine falsely accuses the Jedi of causing the secessionist Clone Wars to weaken the Republic and gain political power.
-He manipulates the Galactic Senate into using clone troopers created during the conflict to purge the Jedi.
-After engineering these threats, Palpatine reorganizes the Republic into a state meant to "ensure the security and continuing stability, and a safe and secure society": the Galactic Empire, with himself as Emperor ad infinitum.
+In an attempt to destroy the Jedi and gain political power, Palpatine—secretly the Sith Lord Darth Sidious—falsely accuses the Jedi of inciting the secessionist Clone Wars.
+After manipulating the Galactic Senate into using clone troopers created during the conflict to purge the Jedi, Palpatine reorganizes the Republic into a state meant to "ensure the security and continuing stability, and a safe and secure society": the Galactic Empire, with himself as Emperor.
 The Senate overwhelmingly supports this decision and lauds his apparent resolve, bravery, and selflessness.

-With Emperor Palpatine keeping mostly to the shadows, his Sith apprentice, commander-in-chief Darth Vader maintains a more public presence and leads the Imperial forces, acting as a national personification of the Galactic Empire's power.
-By the time of Episode IV – A New Hope, the faction has transformed into a fully autocratic regime, though it is opposed by the insurgent Alliance to Restore the Republic.
-The completion of the Death Star, a planet-destroying battle station, allows Emperor Palpatine to instigate a self-coup, dissolving the Imperial Senate and transferring power to Praetor-officers called Imperial Moffs, such as Grand Moff Tarkin.
+With Emperor Palpatine keeping mostly to the shadows, his Sith apprentice Darth Vader maintains a more public presence and leads the Imperial forces as a personification of the Galactic Empire's power.
+The completed construction of the Death Star, a planet-destroying battle station, ultimately empowers Emperor Palpatine to dissolve the Imperial Senate and transfer power to Praetor-officers called Imperial Moffs, such as Grand Moff Tarkin.
+But by the time of Episode IV – A New Hope, revolutionary insurgents organized the Rebel Alliance as a united front to overthrow what had become a totalitarian regime.

-The Galactic Empire collapses after the events of Return of the Jedi.
-Its remnants form the First Order in the sequel trilogy, set 30 years later.
+The Galactic Empire largely collapses following the events of Return of the Jedi, with its remnants forming a rump state as the First Order in the sequel trilogy, set 30 years later.